catgempesaw/ETL-ELB-logs-exercise/README.md

 ## 📌 Objective

-This exercise demonstrates how to extract AWS Application Load Balancer (ALB) access logs from an S3 bucket, transform key log data, and load the processed results into a MySQL database table named `elb_log_data`.
+This exercise demonstrates how to extract AWS Application Load Balancer (ALB) access logs from an S3 bucket, transform key log data, and load the processed results into a MySQL database table.

 ---